Quasiparticle Interference Kernel Extraction with Variational Autoencoders via Latent Alignment: EVALUATION EXPERIMENTS

 We evaluate both approaches under ID and OOD generalization settings.
 The results are reported in Table \ref{tab:main}.

-In the \textbf{In-Domain} setting, both the one-step baseline and the proposed two-step method are capable of inferring kernel structures, reflecting the strong feature learning capacity of the variational autoencoder.
+(1) In the \textbf{In-Domain} setting, both the one-step baseline and the proposed two-step method are capable of inferring kernel structures, reflecting the strong feature learning capacity of the variational autoencoder.
 However, the two-step method achieves significantly better inference quality.
-Specifically, it reduces the MAE from 0.0213 to 0.0099, MSE from 0.0019 to 0.0003, and RMSE from 0.0340 to 0.0163.
+Specifically, it reduces the MAE from 0.0198 to 0.0118, MSE from 0.0033 to 0.0013, and RMSE from 0.0249 to 0.0211.

-In the \textbf{Out-of-Domain} setting, the one-step method struggles to generalize, as it relies heavily on patterns learned from direct mappings between observation data and known kernels in the training set.
-Its performance deteriorates markedly, with MAE rising to 0.0722, MSE to 0.0193, and RMSE to 0.1103.
+(2) In the \textbf{Out-of-Domain} setting, the one-step method struggles to generalize, as it relies heavily on patterns learned from direct mappings between observation data and known kernels in the training set.
+Its performance deteriorates markedly, with MAE rising to 0.1240, MSE to 0.0398, and RMSE to 0.1528.
 Qualitative inspection confirms that many predicted kernels significantly deviate from the correct mode.
-In contrast, the two-step method maintains stronger generalization, reducing the OOD MAE to 0.0595, MSE to 0.0142, and RMSE to 0.0924—substantially outperforming the baseline.
-Fig.~\ref{fig:comparison} confirms that our two-step method successfully captures an OOD kernel's four-fold symmetry (see the extraction result of our method $\mathcal{A}_{2-step}$ and the ground truth $\mathcal{A}$), whereas the one-step baseline fails to infer this unseen structure ($\mathcal{A}_{1-step}$).
+In contrast, the two-step method maintains stronger generalization, reducing the OOD MAE to 0.1013, MSE to 0.0294, and RMSE to 0.1297—substantially outperforming the baseline.
+Case study examples shown in Fig.~\ref{fig:case-study-comparison} confirm that our two-step method successfully captures an OOD kernel's four-fold symmetry (see the extraction result of our method $\mathcal{A}_{2-step}$ and the ground truth $\mathcal{A}$), whereas the one-step baseline fails to infer this unseen structure ($\mathcal{A}_{1-step}$).

-We also analysis the latent space by conducting the t-SNE visualization, as shown in Fig.~\ref{fig:latent clusters}.
-Each cluster in the figure brings together the kernels with similar modes (simulation functions) of all possible folds.
-This indicates that the model distinguishes the kernels by mainly focusing on their modes, which means the model may have insufficient attention on the number of folds and inspires us a direction of the future work in Sec.~\ref{sec:future work}.
+We further examine the latent representations by applying t-SNE visualization on the vectors obtained by $\mathbf{h}_A = \textrm{Encoder}_{K}$ after training (see Fig.~\ref{fig:latent clusters}).
+The resulting clusters consistently group together kernels that feature similar modes (i.e., simulation functions of similar amplitude), demonstrating that our \kencoder model ($\textrm{Encoder}_{K}$) inherently discriminates among kernels based on their underlying modes, and thus learns a representation that reflects meaningful physical structure.
+This learned representation provides a structured latent space that guides the inference (decoding) process, enabling the model to recover kernels more accurately and robustly under complex multi-scatterer conditions.